fluidsonic/fluid-json/README.md

 --------

 Check out the [Examples](https://github.com/fluidsonic/fluid-json/tree/master/Examples) directory.
-If you've checked out this project locally then you can run them directly from within IntelliJ.
+If you've checked out this project locally then you can run them directly from within [IntelliJ IDEA](https://www.jetbrains.com/idea/).